datastax/dsbulk/manual/README.md

 Unloading is simply the inverse of loading and due to the symmetry, many settings are used in both load and unload.

-* Unload data to `stdout` from the `ks1.table1` table in a cluster with a `localhost` contact point.
+* Unload data to `stdout` (represented by a hyphen url value) from the `ks1.table1` table in a cluster with a `localhost` contact point.
 Column names in the table map to field names in the data.
 Field names must be emitted in a *header row* in the output:

-  `dsbulk unload -url stdout:/ -k ks1 -t table1`
+  `dsbulk unload -url - -k ks1 -t table1`

 * Unload data to a local directory (which may not yet exist):